sussynk/sussynk/README.md

 I’m a passionate developer who loves building innovative solutions and trying open-source projects.
 I enjoy learning new technologies and improving my skills in software development.
 My goal is to create impactful applications that make a difference!

 *   🔭 Currently working on exciting new projects in **Artificial Intelligence (AI) and Security Software**.
-*   🌱 Constantly learning **Python** to enhance my skills.
+*   💡 Interested in AI, tax solutions, and cybersecurity solutions.
-*   💡 Interested in AI, cloud computing, and Cybersecurity solutions.
+*   🌱 Pro-Python supporter

 ## My Skills